sgtp/bh24-data-quality/paper/paper.md

 ---

-# Preface
+# Abstract

+What is the value of a dataset?
+This is a key question for many data management decisions.
+It is a difficult question to answer, as "it depends", on the needs, the consumer, other data, and many other factors.
+This work aims at sketching an approach to evaluate data, that is based on trade-offs decisions between different aspects to data, respect to different usage scenarios.
-This the version a collaborative paper "on the value of data", that resulted from the discussions at the BioHackathon in Fukushima, 2024.
+This work hs been developed as a "collaborative paper" (on the value of data, a collaborative experiment).
+The version here reported is what resulted from the discussions at the BioHackathon in Fukushima, 2024.
 The live version of this document can be found at [@citation:valueOfData].

 # Introduction